The Dreaded Question

 Matthew Trump

-Obviously, our first responsibility is to the rules and laws of our individual state and/or professional organization.
-We should know exactly what our responsibilities are and be prepared for what we’ll say in this situation.
-A recommendation for or against the purchase of a home we’ve inspected can easily be construed as an opinion on the value of the house, and that is not in a home inspector’s job description.
+It goes without saying that our first responsibility is to the rules and laws of our individual state and/or professional organization.
+We should know exactly what our responsibilities are and what we are allowed to say when we inevitably find ourselves in this situation.
+A recommendation for or against the purchase of a home we’ve inspected can easily be construed as an opinion on the value of the house, and that is something that is not included in an inspector’s job description.

-We’re not there to advise home buyers regarding the purchase of a home.
-We are there to inspect the house, document any potential concerns or problems, and relay that information to our clients in a clear and concise manner.
+We are not there to advise home buyers regarding the purchase of a home; we are there to inspect the house, document any potential concerns or problems, and relay that information to our clients in a clear and concise manner.
 That is the extent of our job duties, and we should adhere to our standards and stay in our lane.

 Everything else to do with the sale of that home is somebody else’s responsibility.
-Home inspector, real estate agent, appraiser, termite inspector, lender, insurance agent, title company; they all have specific jobs to do in a real estate transaction.
+Home inspector, real estate agent, appraiser, termite inspector, lender, insurance agent, title company; they all have a specific role to play in a real estate transaction.

 Venturing into any part of the transaction that is not within our area of expertise is a recipe for disaster.

-Inspecting houses is pretty repetitive, and so is dealing with our clients.
-We’re likely to get the same questions (in some form or fashion) from all our clients.
+Inspecting houses is pretty repetitive, and surprisingly, so is dealing with our clients.
+It’s a given that we will likely get the same questions (in some form or fashion) from all our clients.
 Just like every other item we should be ready for while doing our job, we should be prepared for the dreaded question.
-We should anticipate that it’s coming, and should have some type of well-rehearsed answer at the ready.
+We should know that it’s coming and should have some type of well-rehearsed answer at the ready.

-Obviously, every home inspection is different and every client is unique.
-We must always remember to play to our audience, taking into consideration the distinct circumstances of every situation.
-But having pre-practiced “scripts” for each of these common situations is a sure way to increase our efficiency and lessen our stress.
+Obviously, every inspection is different and every client is unique.
+We must always remember to play to our audience, taking into consideration the distinct circumstances of every different situation.
+But even though everyone is different, having pre-practiced “scripts” that we can tweak for each customer is a sure-fire way to increase our efficiency and lessen our stress.

-When faced with this situation, I usually offer the same advice to my clients: Typically, anything that’s wrong with a house can be fixed.
+When faced with the “Should I buy this house?” question, I usually offer the same advice to my clients: Typically, anything that’s wrong with a house can be fixed.
 The important question is always whether or not it makes financial sense to do so.

-As we’re often faced with a situation where we barely even know our clients, we’re certainly not in any position to advise them on their home purchase.
+As we’re often faced with a situation where we barely know our clients, it would be foolish to believe that we possess enough information to properly advise them on their home purchase.
 Fortunately, they already have someone who fits that bill: their Realtor.
 In conjunction with their appraiser and lender, the buyers hire their Realtor to advise them regarding their home buying decision.

-The home sale hanging in the balance of your home inspection
+The home sale hanging in the balance due to your home inspection

 Knowing how to stay in our own lane while doing our job is one of the most difficult things we must learn as an inspector.
 Most of us pride ourselves on the fact that we’re helping our clients with the largest financial decision of their lives.
 It can be difficult to reign in our desire to help.
 It’s ingrained in our DNA.
-But we’ve got to realize where those boundaries are, and we’ve got to be able to adhere to them.
+Regardless, we’ve got to realize that there are boundaries, know where those boundaries are, and abide by them.

 So, when we find ourselves in this situation, we’ve got to think long and hard about what it is we’re going to say.
 Spitting out the wrong answer could have long-term, negative implications on our career.